LuisAlva1987/American_Hospital_Association_Survey/README.md

 ### Hospital Performance

-* How many hospitals participated each year the survey was conducted?
-What was the year where most hospitals participated in the survey?
+* Has the volume of hospital participation increase or decrease over the years?
+In order to find the answer to this questions, first we need find how many hospitals participated each year the survey was conducted.
+We can achieve this by counting facility ID grouped by release period ordering by facility ID count DESC to also find the year with the most hospital participation (query below).
   ```sql
   SELECT
      release_period AS year,